 - 1. Which of the five work ethics was modeled in your childhood home? - 2.
 Did you grow up hearing any memorable philosophies about work (e.g., "Early to bed, early to rise . . .")? - 3.
-Do you have a calling to your work, a sense that this is what God has created you to do? - 4.
+Were you created to do the work you are now doing? - 4.
 In your current job, is it more like the career ethic or the self-development ethic? - 5.
 Have work and play swapped places as life priorities?
 What is the appropriate balance of the two? - 6.
 Using the Genesis story of creation, how would you define "being human"? - 7.
 Many people believe that work is a curse that God put on Adam and Eve when they were evicted from the garden of Eden.
 How would you respond to this idea? - 8.
 What word from the chapter would you use to explain your work-"calling," "career," or "occupation"?
-What is the difference between these terms? - 9.
-Can you name a saint who does the kind of work that you do?
-What makes that person a saint?
+What is the difference between these terms?